 Half the studio time will be used for recording tracks, the other half for mixing them.
-The acoustics in the control room at Dockside are better than what we have in Angelle Hall.Mixing in a professionally arranged control room will give students an opportunity to participate in musical decisions based on more accurate sound reproduction, ultimately resulting in a better product.
+The acoustics in the control room at Dockside are better than what we have in Angelle Hall.
+Mixing in a professionally arranged control room will give students an opportunity to participate in musical decisions based on more accurate sound reproduction, ultimately resulting in a better product.
 Media students will make video recordings during the process and make music video clips of the songs.

-After discussion in the media and music business classes, a student ensemble will be picked by a committee of students under supervision by the media faculty.
+After discussion in the media and music business classes, a student ensemble will be picked by a committee of students under the supervision of the media faculty.
 This will generate discussions as to what style of music is most viable to promote in the marketplace, and to evaluate the groups' skill, quality of original music, marketability, and commitment of the group to stay together over the course of the marketing period that will follow the recording.
-The ensemble will have two or three of their songs recorded and professionally produced, which they will be able to use to promote their careers.
-A contract will be written that provides for the reimbursement to Pepper Records for the cost of duplicating the 50 copies of the disks, to be paid back from eventual sales.
-The contract will also include an agreement as to how any further income generated from sales of the music will be divided among the student composers and performers.
-While the grant already covers the cost of duplication and we don't anticipate large amounts of money to result from sales, this activity will give students a practical situation in which to practice negotiating and putting agreements in writing.
+The ensemble will have two of their songs recorded and professionally produced, which they will be able to use to promote their careers.

-An art student will be hired as an assistant to create a graphic design for the CD, case, and liner notes.
-The music industry class will distribute the recording through local radio stations, the Internet, and online music stores such as iTunes.
+An art student will be hired as an assistant to create a graphic design for the DVD, case, and liner notes.
+The music industry class will distribute and promote the DVD.